 With omero.pixeldata.max_plane_width, specifies the plane size cutoff above which a pixel pyramid will be generated by the pixeldata service unless subresolutions can be read from the file format.
-These values will be ignored for floating or double pixel data types unlesss:property: omero.pixeldata.max_plane_float_override is set to false.
-Note pyramids are never generated for floating point pixel types.
+These values will be ignored for floating or double pixel data types where no pyramid will be generated.